Hiring and Managing Work-Study Students

 - termination or resignation

-If at anytime, and for any reason, employment ends, a termination is required.
+If employment ends for a reason listed below, termination is required.

 - End of assignment

 - Involuntary termination due to unsatisfactory performance

 In cases when unsatisfactory performance is an issue, the Office of Scholarships and Financial Aid will advise the employer to complete the Separation Form, which serves as a record of the student’s INVOLUNTARY TERMINATION, and forward it to the Office of Scholarships and Financial Aid.
 In all cases, employee difficulties are to be handled following HRS policy.
 If serious misconduct is the reason for dismissal, the student will be barred from receiving Work-Study awards in the future.